Community energy refers to community projects or initiatives focused on any one or more of the following strands:

 For more information about community energy, take a look at the Community Energy Hub, managed by Community Energy England.

-Our most active region is the South East, with almost 60 per cent of these communities, London accounts for 23 per cent of the organisations, and the East area is responsible for the remaining 18 per cent.
+Our most active region is the South East, with almost 50 per cent of these community energy projects.
+London accounts for 40 per cent of the organisations, and the East area is responsible for the remaining 10 per cent.